-Students must register for their courses by the deadlines set by the registrar on the Academic Calendar (published on myGETS).
-This includes courses taken at Garrett-Evangelical and approved seminars taken through Kellogg or at other schools.
+Students must register for their courses by the deadlines set by the registrar on the Academic Calendar (published on MyGETS).
+This includes courses taken at Garrett-Evangelical and for approved seminars taken through Kellogg or at other schools.
+Failure to register on time will mean that the student will not be able to register for the course and will have exited the cohort.
 In order to register, students must have cleared all holds on their account prior to these registration deadlines.
 Holds do not constitute an excuse for missing the deadlines.

-C. Grading and Extension
+C. Grading and Extensions